MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 <!--===================================================-->
 ## Next step

-Now that your IDE is set up to use Xbox Live, continue with step 3: Using the Xbox Live SDK to Sign-In for Mobile.
+Now that your IDE is set up to use Xbox Live, continue with step 3: Using the Xbox Live SDK to sign-in for mobile.
 See [Getting started](../get-started/index.md).